“We now have unshakable conviction that accident causes are man-made and that a manmade problem can be solved by men and women.” ~W.H. Cameron

 COMPANIES BEHAVING BADLY is a regular bi-monthly feature that brings to you the latest on OSHA updates, violations and the companies that put employees at risk.
-Read the latest issue of Companies Behaving Badly – DYING FOR WORK.
+Read the latest issue of Companies Behaving Badly – LABOR OF LOVE.
 Please don’t hesitate to share these stories at your next safety tailgate/toolbox meeting.
 It is my hope, that one day I will run out of Companies Behaving Badly to write about but unfortunately there appears to be enough of them at the present time.

 The story on Aunt Ida’s Recipes for Disaster.
 So I had been busy with a new client implementing a 5S program on site when… o.k., the truth is I was cleaning and organizing the garage for my longest and dearest client, my wife, who thought the experience would help my writers block.
 My attention soon became focused on a stack of boxes that contained many different artifacts, kindergarden child art and tax records of 1996 vintage when I happened upon an old beat up wooden box that was full of sheets of notepaper that had yellowed with age and covered with faded hand writing and food stains.
 What I found was astounding since I thought Aunt Ida’s recipes for disaster where long lost.
 You’ll find each recipe to be elegantly crafted so that anyone can properly execute it like a legend.
 Our current featured recipe is LOTO GROUND TAR TAR.
 Please feel free to share with your fellow co-workers and sign up for email delivery of each new recipe.
 Bon Appétit.